Open to the public to meet, stay, play and pray, year-round at Mo-Ranch!

 Mo-Ranch Summer Camp is a co-ed, residential Christian summer camp nestled in the wide open spaces of the Texas Hill Country.
 Let your child escape technology and unplug in the great outdoors with friends, adventure and fun within a safe and Christian environment.

-With over 20,000 square feet of meeting space and lodging for up to 525 and incredible scenic views, Mo-Ranch is the perfect venue to host your next event.
+With over 20,000 square feet of meeting space, lodging for up to 525 and incredible scenic views, Mo-Ranch is the perfect venue to host your next event.
 There is a space for every type of event, conference, group or retreat.
 Choose from first-class meeting facilities that range from large auditoriums to smaller classroom and breakout spaces.

 Mo-Ranch offers hospitality unlike any other, with a wide variety of lodging with rustic touches of the Hill Country intertwined throughout.
 We have individual hotel rooms, large bunk rooms, campgrounds, group lodging and private riverfront casitas.
 Come stay year-round at Mo-Ranch and experience the beautiful Texas Hill Country.